Tomer-Eliahu/rustup-reminder/README.md

 * `rustup-reminder.UpdateWhenPossible`: Whether to automatically update your stable Rust version when an update is available.
 This is done by running 'rustup update -- stable' (updates the stable version and potentially rustup itself).
 The default is to not auto-update.

+* `rustup-reminder.Delay`: Delay in milliseconds after running terminal commands.
+This is necessary due to technical reasons.
+Default is 5000.
+See the Performance Tuning section below to learn more.

 ## Known Issues and Performance Tuning

-If the extension fails, you might need to set your default terminal profile to powershell.
-You can do this by running the VS code command **Terminal: Select Default Profile** or by changing the appopriate setting from the list below:
+If the extension fails, you might need to set your default terminal profile to PowerShell.
+You can do this by running the VS code command **Terminal: Select Default Profile** or by changing the appropriate setting from the list below:
 * `terminal.integrated.defaultProfile.linux`

 * `terminal.integrated.defaultProfile.osx`